tienna/rosetta-java-governance--operators/stakeRegistration.md

-# Building transactions for stakeRegistration operations in rosetta  to register stake address
+# Building & submitting transactions for stakeRegistration operations in rosetta

-## Step 1:  to construct a request for any metadata
+## Step 1:  construct a request for metadata

 Using /construction/preprocess end-point to construct a request for any metadata that is needed for transaction construction
 ```